The photo shows a man throwing ice on hilsa on a truck.

 Banned nets destroy hilsa

-While travelling to Majher Char in the Meghna river via Tulatuli Kheyaghat of Dhaniya Union of Bhola Sadar Upazila, shoals were seen from the north-eastern part of Kachia and Daulatkhan Madanpur unions of Sadar upazila to Charmunshi in the southwest to the south of Neamatpur, as well as near the Hazari Char.
+While travelling to Majher Char in the Meghna river via Tulatuli Kheyaghat of Dhania union of Bhola Sadar upazila, shoals were seen from the north-eastern part of Kachia and Daulatkhan Madanpur unions of Sadar upazila to Charmunshi in the southwest to the south of Neamatpur, as well as near the Hazari Char.
 Narrow canals, known as longa, were also seen in between.

 Twenty to 22 fishermen were seen catching fish with pitano jal, a type of fishing net.
-Fishermen employed by Madanprur union parishad chairman Nasir Uddin and Dhania union parishad chairman Manirul Islam were also seen catching fishes during the last dry season with paijal, another type of fishing net.
+Fishermen employed by Madanpur union parishad chairman Nasir Uddin and Dhania union parishad chairman Monirul Islam were also seen catching fish during the last dry season with paijal, another type of fishing net.

 Both pitano jal and paijal are banned for fishing.
 These nets mainly catch hilsa and other fish fries and hardly catch big fish.